Jacobitism: Romantic revival

-Walter Scott, author of Waverley, a story of the 1745 rebellion, combined a romantic view of Jacobitism with a belief in what he says as the practical benefits of Whiggism.
+Walter Scott, author of Waverley, a story of the 1745 rebellion, combined a romantic view of Jacobitism with a belief in what he saw as the practical benefits of Whiggism.
 In 1822 he arranged a pageantry of reinvented Scottish traditions for the visit of King George IV to Scotland.
 The displays of tartan proved immensely popular, and Highland clothing, previously associated with rebellion and regime change, became emblems of Scottish national identity.
 Some descendants of those attained for rebellion had their titles restored in 1824, while persecutory and discriminatory laws against Catholics were repealed through the efforts of Daniel O'Connell in 1829.
 With political and military Jacobitism now safely confined to an "earlier era", the hitherto largely ignored site of their final defeat at Culloden began to be celebrated.

 Neo-Jacobite revival

 There was a brief revival of political Jacobitism in the late 1880s and into the 1890s.
 A number of Jacobite clubs and societies were formed, starting with the Order of the White Rose founded by Bertram Ashburnham in 1886.
 In 1890, Herbert Vivian and Ruaraidh Erskine co-founded a weekly newspaper, The Whirlwind, that espoused a Jacobite political view.
 Vivian, Erskine and Melville Henry Massue formed the Legitimist Jacobite League of Great Britain and Ireland in 1891, which lasted for several years.
 Vivian went on to stand for Parliament four times on a Jacobite platform – though he failed to be elected each time.
 The revival largely came to an end with the First World War, and the various societies of the time are now represented by the Royal Stuart Society.